pipe-cd/pipecd/docs/content/en/docs/user-guide/configuring-deployment/terraform.md

 Terraform module can be loaded from:

-- the same git repository with the application configuration directory, we call as a `local module`
+- the same git repository with the application directory, we call as a `local module`
 - a different git repository, we call as a `remote module`

 ## Reference